elide-dev/elide/README.md

 Bazel, Gradle, GraalVM, and Kotlin/Native must support a given platform for Elide to work across architectures.

-## What about ...?

-Two forms of this question typically come up from people new to Elide's style of development.

 ### **"What about [x] functionality that I want/need?"**